ScottLogic/blog/_posts/2025-05-14-some-best-practices-for-accessible-automation.md

 By the same accessible reasoning it is good practice to not use `.getbyTestID`.This is due to the fact that names of those same ID’s will not be useful to someone with an accessibility issue, as it will sound like Jargon when navigated to.

-Sometimes though this may not of been implemented on the project.
-This requires roles to be assigned correctly on the project you are on, things like test ID's or divs could of been used instead which makes this impossible to implement.
-When this is the case its always best to have that conversation with the team so that you can explain how useful and helpful having roles can be.
+Sometimes though this may not have been implemented on the project.
+This requires roles to be assigned correctly on the project you are on, things like test ID's or divs could have been used instead which makes this impossible to implement.
+When this is the case it is always best to have that conversation with the team so that you can explain how useful and helpful HTML roles are.

 ## Some notable names worth tagging
 And after all of these suggestions, we find ourselves back at the top of a finished test, ready to move on and forget about all that good work we have done.
 If only there was a way to easily locate your previous work when you have some busy moments on the project and need to hand over what you’ve created.
 Well, to name a few reasons, let’s start with the Name of your test and follow with some tagging advice.